Our 2019 summer program will begin on Tuesday, June 25 and ends on Sunday, June 30.

 Program fees do not include airfare or other costs associated with travel to Minnesota.

-We are unable to offer scholarships at this time.
-However, if finances are truly the only barrier to you attending the program, please let us know and we will work with you to share some ideas and opportunities.
+Through the generosity of our partner organizations and sponsors, One Call is able to offer limited scholarships.
+We can also help suggest other sources of funding and assistance.
+If finances are truly the only barrier to you attending the program, please let us know and we will work with you to share some ideas and opportunities.
 You can email us at firstname.lastname@example.org with a brief explanation of your situation and your contact information, and we will be in touch.

 We will arrange for a shuttle to transport participants to Saint John's at the beginning of the institute and back to the airport at the end.
 Participants have the option to arrange their own transportation, if they choose.
 If you plan to take the shuttle, please do not purchase your air ticket until the departure and arrival times have been communicated.
 We don't want you to miss your ride!